 - Has earned a college degree from an institution whose language of instruction is English, (must be noted on the transcript).

 - Has scored 6.5 on International English Language Testing System, (IELTS).

 - Three letters of recommendation

 - Statement of purpose

 - The applicant must also have mathematical preparation equivalent to that obtained from courses in Calculus through Differential Equations; knowledge of computer science and computer engineering, including logic design, computer architecture, data structure, operating systems and analysis of algorithms.
-The majority of students accepted to the program possess an undergraduate degree in Computer Science, Computer Engineering, Electrical Engineering, or Mathematics; however, students who hold an undergraduate degree in a related field are encouraged to apply.
+The majority of students accepted to the major possess an undergraduate degree in Computer Science, Computer Engineering, Electrical Engineering, or Mathematics; however, students who hold an undergraduate degree in a related field are encouraged to apply.

 Total Minimum Hours: 30 hours